Upper Montclair, New Jersey: Road

-Upper Montclair has road connections to the rest of Montclair, Cedar Grove, Little Falls, Clifton, and Bloomfield.
-Just north of the neighborhood's border are U.S. Route 46 and New Jersey Route 3.
+Upper Montclair has road connections to the rest of Montclair, Cedar Grove, Little Falls, Clifton and Bloomfield.
+Just north of the neighborhood's border are U.S. Route 46 and Route 3.

 Commerce

 The commercial zone at the center of Upper Montclair, Upper Montclair Business District is home to several restaurants and shops.
 Unlike many of Montclair's other commercial zones, it has outlets of several major chain stores.
 In 2009–2010, several new national and local merchants opened in the area.
 Montclair Station Restaurant & Bar was opened in the historic Upper Montclair train station.
 Upper Montclair also has both a park, Anderson Park, and a railway station, Upper Montclair, nearby.
 There is a post office here.